 ABAC's Georgia Museum of Agriculture and Historic Village

 Georgia’s Museum of Agriculture and Historic Village opened as the Agrirama on July 4, 1976.
 The grounds consist of five areas: a traditional farm community of the 1870s, an 1890s progressive farmstead, an industrial site complex, rural town, national peanut complex, and the Museum of Agriculture Center.
 Over 35 structures have been relocated to the 95-acre site and faithfully restored or preserved.
 Costumed interpreters explain and demonstrate the lifestyle and activities of this time in Georgia’s history.

 Forest Lakes Golf Course

-Forest Lakes Golf Club features a challenging, yet beautiful layout that encompasses many different aspects of the surrounding environment.
-The course is maintained by an elite group of turfgrass students who use the golf facility as a learning lab for future employment in the turfgrass and golf course management industry.
+Forest Lakes Golf Club features a challenging and beautiful layout that encompasses many different aspects of the surrounding environment.
+Maintained by an elite group of turfgrass students, the golf facility also serves as a learning lab for future employment in the turfgrass and golf course management industry.

-ABAC Connect is a career services manager dedicated to matching ABAC students and alumni with employer opportunities.
+ABAC Connect is a career services manager dedicated to matching ABAC students and alumni with employment opportunities.